Keeping Bed Linens Clean During COVID-19

 USE OF CLEANING AGENTS LIKE DETERGENT AND BLEACH

-The high-temperature wash along with a good detergent is better armed in annihilating bacteria, viruses, fungi and germs from the bed linen.
+- The high-temperature wash along with a good detergent kills the bacteria, viruses, fungi and germs from the bed linen

 HOW OFTEN SHOULD BEDDING BE WASHED?

 A weekly wash is ideal in the following scenarios if;